Basic Questions and Answers About HIV Prevention

 Can Male Circumcision Prevent HIV?

 Male circumcision reduces the risk that a man will get HIV from an infected female partner, and also lowers the risk of other sexually transmitted infections (STIs), penile cancer, and infant urinary tract infection.
 Studies have not consistently shown that it prevents HIV among men who have sex with men.
 Circumcision is only partly effective and should be used with other prevention measures.
 Men who are considering circumcision should weigh its risks and costs against its potential benefits.
-For more information on male circumcision and HIV, see CDC's male circumcision site.

 Can I Take Medicines to Prevent Getting HIV?

 Pre-exposure prophylaxis, or PrEP, can lower the risk of getting HIV by taking a pill every day.
 It is for people who do not have HIV but who are at substantial risk of getting it.